Samuel Gold

-Samuel Gold (July 2, 1835, Kővágó-Örs, Zala, Hungary – November 9, 1920, New York City, United States) was a Hungarian physician, journalist and composer of chess problems.
+Samuel Gold (July 2, 1835, in Kővágó-Örs, Zala, Hungary, Austrian Empire – November 9, 1920, in New York City, United States) was a Hungarian physician, journalist and composer of chess problems.

 Biography

 He was born into a Jewish family in Kővágóörs, a town located on the shores of Lake Balaton.
 He learned playing chess at the age of 15 during his years spent in a high school.
-In 1857, he departed to Vienna for following the courses of a medical school.
+In 1857, he departed to Vienna for take the courses of a medical school.